tjwaterman99/quicksplit-api/README.md

 ```

 Note that it can be dangerous to run multiple schema migrations (ie pushes to master) if the later schema migrations assume that a data migration has occurred.

+### CLI releases

+All releases are completely managed through the Github release feature.

+Creating a new release tag will trigger a Github action and deploy the CLI to PyPI.
+The version of the release on PyPI will be the same as the created tag, since the `setup.py` file uses that value for setting the package's version.